ibexa/documentation-user/docs/editing_images.md

 ### Crop

 With the Crop feature you can cut the image down to a desired aspect ratio and dimensions.
-You can either choose one of the preset aspect ratio options (square, vertical or horizontal rectangle, or widescreen), or click **Random** to enter the exact width and hight values in the **Clop size** area.
+You can either choose one of the preset aspect ratio options (square, vertical or horizontal rectangle, or widescreen), or click **Random** to enter the exact width and hight values in the **Crop size** area.

 After you choose a preset aspect ratio, a grid appears on the preview.
 You can resize the grid to mark an area of the image that you want to be visible.